cjwilliamson2/LibraryInventory/README.md

 # LibraryInventory
-Example program that maintains an inventory of books in a libray; uses operating overloading and indexers
+Example program that maintains an inventory of books in a libray; uses operator overloading and indexers